Rollp0x/revm-trace/README.md

 ---

 ### Key Features

 - **Flexible EVM Construction**: Unified builder pattern for AlloyDB and Foundry-fork-db backends.
 - **Customizable Inspector System**: Use built-in `TxInspector` or your own inspector for tracing and analysis.
 - **Multi-Threaded & High-Performance**: Foundry-fork-db backend enables safe, concurrent simulation with shared cache.
 - **Batch Processing & Asset Analysis**: Simulate and analyze multiple transactions, including asset transfers and call traces.
+- **Comprehensive Storage Slot Tracking**: Every transaction now returns a global record of all storage slot changes (SlotAccess), and each call trace records every slot read/write (with type filtering and unified structure).
+This enables full reconstruction of storage mutation history for any transaction.
+- **Security & Audit Ready**: Instantly see which slots were read or written, in what order, and by which contract call—ideal for analyzing hacker attacks, privilege escalations, Safe wallet operations, and more.
 - **Safe Simulation**: All simulations are isolated—no real blockchain state is modified.
 - **EVM-Compatible Chain Support**: Works with any EVM-compatible blockchain, not just Ethereum mainnet.
 - **Rich Utility Functions**: Includes tools for batch querying token balances, simulating Multicall deployment and batch execution, and more.